The K-pop star Moon Bin is found dead at his home at the age of 25

 Fantagio said Moon Bin's funeral will be held "as quietly as possible," with the attendance mostly limited to family, close friends and colleagues, based on the wishes of his relatives.

+According to Billboard, Astro had seven albums on the magazine's World Albums Chart with Moon Bin as a member, peaking at No. 5 in 2017 with "Dream Part.02."

+Fans flooded Moon Bin's social media accounts with comments expressing grief and shock over his death, which came months after he renewed his contract with Fantagio along with four other Astro members.

-Moon Bin also performed as a member of the duo Moonbin & Sanha, with the other half being fellow Astro member Yoon San-ha.
+"It's hard to believe," radio host Jang Seong-kyu wrote on Instagram.
+"We only met several times over broadcasts, but whenever we met, Moon Bin was always bright and expressed immense love for his family.
+I can't imagine the pain he was going through."
+Moon Bin had also performed as a member of the duo Moonbin & Sanha with Astro bandmate Yoon San-ha.
 Indonesian event promoter Lumina Entertainment on Wednesday announced the cancellation of the duo's performance in Jakarta due to "unforeseen circumstances beyond our control."

+Helix Publicity, a U.S.-based public relations agency that has represented Moonbin & Sanha, issued a statement on Twitter that it was "absolutely heartbroken."

+"Sending our thoughts, prayers, and deepest condolences to Moon Bin's family, friends, loved ones, and to AROHA who always cheered for him and supported him," it said, referring to the name that Astro's fans call themselves.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.